 Your transportation provider’s footprint needs to match your business’s footprint.
 What I mean is if you need to transport your inventories across North America, your transportation provider should have a network that efficiently covers that ground for you as well.

-In order to meet your demands on your time, they should have assets spread throughout North America.
-The best way to do that is by having facilities, like trailer yards and maintenance facilities, spread out in key areas that allow them to serve your needs quickly — especially when unexpected needs arise.
+In order to meet your demands on time, they should have assets spread throughout North America.
+The best way to do that is by having facilities, like trailer yards and maintenance facilities, in key areas that allow them to serve your needs quickly — especially when unexpected needs arise.

 If they don’t have the right equipment close to where you need it, how long will you have to wait?
 How much will that wait time cost you?
 Can you afford to leave your customers waiting?

 If you break it down that way, it could be worth paying more upfront to ensure capacity is at your fingertips when you need it.
 That synergy between your network and your carrier's network will help everything flow efficiently, which will help keep costs in line despite inflated rates.

 Another piece of infrastructure to consider is warehousing facilities.
 You’ve probably had situations arise where you had overflow inventories and didn’t have a facility of your own to put it in.
 Was your carrier able to support you?
 Most of the cheapest freight companies won’t have those facilities.

 How many times has your freight been left stranded due to a breakdown?
 Chances are the age of the equipment could have been part of the problem.
 Yes, newer equipment can run into issues, there’s no denying that.
 But chances of a truck breakdown are much higher with older equipment due to wear and tear.

 It doesn’t hurt to ask your carrier how old their equipment is, on average.
 Many low-cost carriers won’t invest in new equipment on a regular basis in order to keep costs down.
 This results in an older-than-average fleet that a more reliable carrier may have retired because it wasn’t up to safety and reliability standards anymore.